Interview Singulart/https://www.singulart.com/de/künstler/katharina-dustmann-37075?ref=ts

 Have you ever experienced creative blocks?
 And if so, how do you overcome them?

-Katharina: Yes, sometimes I think, oh dear, what if you run out of imagination, ideas or you can't paint anymore?
+Katharina: Yes, sometimes I think, oh dear, what if you run out of imagination, ideas or you can no longer be creative?
 But then I laugh and think: Nonsense!
 That never happens!

 What is your most recent piece of artwork that you enjoyed working on?